The following Vegan Butter Recipes are composed and inspired by various sources:Trusted Vegan Cooking Principles.

 Blend all ingredients until emulsified.

-Pour into a container and chill until solid.
+Pour the mixture into a container and chill until it has solidified.

 Use within 2 weeks.